Home Loan Arrears QA

 We have successfully refinanced home loans in arrears with more than 12 months of missed payments on a home loan.
 These long-term arrears are very rare to see these days, with most cases in the 1 month in arrears to 6-month range.
 This is because lenders do not tend to leave arrears ongoing for too long.

 An escalation of the collection process, or more correctly termed 'lender dedication' to the repossession can occur when a perceived negative equity position is pending or occurred.
-This is where the collection fees, default fees, default interest, loan interest, legal fees, and court costs are all added to your loan.
-They erode the equity to a point where the loan balance exceeds the value of the property as a forced sale.
-The lenders also understand when a foreclosure occurs the property is not always left in a satisfactory state for a top-dollar sale.
-They may obtain a depressed sale value further eroding the funds available to close the loan plus cover refinancing costs.
+Since, this is where the collection fees, default fees, default interest, loan interest, legal fees, and court costs are all added to your loan.
+Specifically, they erode the equity to a point where the loan balance exceeds the value of the property as a forced sale.

 Do you need advice or help with your mortgage arrears?
 Contact Loan Saver Network for confidential assistance.